DanielJShen/CMD-Pages/README.md

 Build commands: \
 cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPages_lib
-cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPagesTest cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPages
+cmake --build {PATH_TO_PROJECT}/CMD-Pages/build/ --target CMDPagesTest

 ## Usage
-The CMDPages executable is an example menu which uses CMDPages_lib, to create your own interactive menu you can use CMDPages_lib. \
+To create your own interactive menu you can use CMDPages_lib in a C++ project. \
 CMDPagesTest can be run to test CMDPages_lib.

 ### CMDPages_lib